College Is A Major Investment For You And Your Family

 NOTE: INCOMING STUDENTS do not apply for Merrill College scholarship awards.
 All incoming journalism students are considered for the listed scholarships on the basis of their applications to the university and their financial need.

-The deadline FOR CURRENT STUDENTS to apply for scholarships from the Merrill College is in early April (please check the date).
+The deadline FOR CURRENT STUDENTS to apply for scholarships from the Merrill College is April 7, 2017.
 Scholarships are only available to current and incoming Merrill students for the upcoming academic year.
 (The application form below is for Merrill College scholarships only.)